Core and Visiting Faculty

 Master of Fine Arts (MFA) in Creative Writing

-Advanced instruction in poetry, fiction, young adult fiction, creative nonfiction, and environmental writing.
+Advanced instruction in poetry, fiction, young adult fiction, and creative nonfiction.